ML-based approach to classification and generation of structured light propagation in turbulent media: Supplementary Analyses and Numerical Details

+\ak{The parameter-count change is confined to the final classifier layer.
+In this experiment, SimpleCNN changes from $93{,}765$ trainable parameters for $C=5$ to $95{,}055$ for $C=15$, while ResNet-18 changes from $11{,}172{,}805$ to $11{,}177{,}935$ trainable parameters.
+Thus almost all trainable parameters are shared across alphabet sizes.}

-\paragraph{Random Shifts.} This paragraph supplements Section~\ref{ssec:shiftstudy} by comparing deterministic fixed-shift training with random-shift training at the same shift magnitude $S$, always evaluated under the central-window protocol.
+\paragraph{Random Shifts.} This paragraph supplements Section 3.E in \ak{the} main text by comparing deterministic fixed-shift training with random-shift training at the same shift magnitude $S$, always evaluated under the central-window protocol.
 Under the present protocol, random-shift training is markedly more robust than deterministic fixed-shift training once $S>0$.
 Table~\ref{tab:shift_protocol_appendix} reports the corresponding numerical results.

 \paragraph{Convolutional Padding Strategies.} Although the SSFM simulation uses a periodic Fourier representation at the full-field level, the classifier operates on localized crops.
 Consequently, circular padding at crop boundaries may create artificial wrap-around correlations by identifying opposite crop edges.
 Unless explicitly stated otherwise, all classification experiments in this paper use zero padding.
 We compare this default choice with circular padding in a separate controlled comparison.
 Here ``padding'' refers to the boundary condition used by each convolutional layer on the \emph{cropped} input (and intermediate feature maps), rather than any padding applied to the physical intensity measurements.
 Table~\ref{tab:padding_comparison_isml} shows only a minor dependence on the convolutional boundary condition at the crop scale.